Sierra-Alpha/desert/docs/project-report.md

-   [No Vnc](https://novnc.com/info.html) is a client for VNC connections that can run in a browser, this could be a way to allow even easier access to the VNC server, it could be an interesting develoment if the container also served the VNC client software over the internet to allow connection through the browser.
+   [No Vnc](https://novnc.com/info.html) is a client for VNC connections that can run in a browser, this could be a way to allow even easier access to the VNC server, it could be an interesting develoment if the container also served the VNC client software over the internet to allow VNC connections through the browser.
  - **Multiple Clients**
-   I can see a use case for wanting to connect to the Container again, to a different Xserver display, for example if you had one project open in one VNC Client and you wanrted to seperate it totally from your work on another project, or you wanted to take advantage of multiple screens by having a VNC client runnning at fullscreen on both physical displays.
-I see this as a lower priority improvement as the nature of containers is if you want to duplicate the functionality you can just spin up another container and access it independently.
+   I can see a use case for wanting to connect to the container again, to a different Xserver display, for example if you had one project open in one VNC client and you wanted to seperate it totally from your work on another project, or you wanted to take advantage of multiple screens by having a VNC client runnning at fullscreen on both physical displays.
+I see this as a lower priority improvement as the nature of containers is that if you want to duplicate the functionality you can just spin up another container and access it independently.
  - **podman systemd**